 Natural landscapes—sea, sky, horizon, clouds—nurture my sense of wonder about the universe and the nature of Time, and call me to reflect on my place in it all.

-In this series I am taking a subject that is deeply familiar and significant to me and observing it closely in a variety of locations and at different times, while also stripping it of all immediately recognisable form.
+In this series I am taking a subject that is deeply familiar and significant to me and observing it closely in a variety of locations and at different times.
+I purposely defocus each images I take to strip it of all immediately recognisable form.
 Doing so reveals a world of ever-changing light and colour not at first immediately apparent to me.
 In essence I am seeing beyond or behind what I “knew” to be solid and true.

 To sketch out a roadmap through the longitude and latitude of this newly revealed terrain, I assembled into grids multiple images captured at a particular location.
 Each image is a small landmark within this map of space and time.
 The choice of images included in each grid was guided by pre-determined time-based rules.
 In other words, before creating an image I decided on the time interval to use—for example, twelve visual moments from one day in Wyoming or forty-eight visual moments from one week in New Mexico.
 After selecting the specific images, I curated them into the grid to help me navigate my inward journey between memory and place.